 Musical Director and Teacher of Singing in Musical Theatre

 ✨Showcase Your Musical Expertise

 Be prepared to discuss your experience in musical direction and teaching singing.
-Highlight specific examples of how you've successfully engaged students in a vocational musical theatre setting.
+Highlight specific examples of how you've successfully engaged students in a vocational musical theatre setting, and be ready to demonstrate your piano skills if asked.

+Musical Director and Teacher of Singing in Musical Theatre